 In light of concerns as to the evolving nature of the science regarding PFAS contamination in drinking water and the chronic, historic consumption in the community, in June 2016, and October 2016 respectively, the Township and HWSA jointly adopted aggressive short and long term plans with a goal of reducing the average PFOS/PFOA concentrations over its entire water system to non-detect levels.
 A PFAS surcharge for the purpose of funding recurring short and long term remediation efforts outside of those being funded by the military was subsequently instituted in September 2016.
 Through the efforts of State Representative Todd Stephens, with the support of Gov. Tom Wolf, Horsham was awarded a $10M grant in a bill that passed as part of the 2016-2017 state budget process.
 This funding is designated for capital costs associated with the long term plan.

-Upon full transition from the short to long term plan, Horsham’s public water supply will be sourced by 10 wells, all with PFAS removal filters installed, purchased water from one adjacent supplier also with a PFAS removal filter installed, and purchased water from a second adjacent supplier that has PFAS at or around non-detect levels.
-Four other production wells will be placed in a reserve status.
-The Long Term Plan is expected to be fully implemented by Fall 2019.
+Upon full transition from the short to long term plan, Horsham’s public water supply will be sourced by 10 wells, all with PFAS removal filters installed, purchased water from Aqua also with a PFAS removal filter installed, and purchased water from NWWA that has PFAS at or around non-detect levels.
+Four other production wells that are not being equipped with PFAS removal treatment have been removed from active use.